toolpolicy.com

 Explore the Agentic Infrastructure Ecosystem

-Relevant: EU AI Act Article 14 - Article 14 requires effective human oversight, which tool permission control planes operationalize.
+Relevant: EU AI Act Article 14 - Article 14 requires effective human oversight measures, which tool permission control planes with intervention mechanisms directly operationalize.
 Source